helton/blog/content/blog/angular/index.md

 ```

-On the `main.ts` file you can see where the Angular is actually called to create and patch the DOM:
+On the `main.ts` file, you can see where the Angular is called to create and patch the DOM:

 ```typescript
 import { enableProdMode } from '@angular/core';